 While nutrients are essential for proper activity, kids in schools are now offered foods that hinder them from learning well.
 Meals containing much sugar, chemicals, caffeine, hormones, and so forth make children tired, distractable, nervous, and sick.
 All of these not only affect their grades, but also have a negative impact on their behavior, feelings, and well-being.

 Under-nourished kids have all chances to end up with long-term nervous problems, which can cause learning disabilities and a number of medical complications.
 They are more likely to have problems with vision, fine motor, language, and personal-social skills.
-And no professional writing services, like Pro-Papers, are able to help these kids to succeed academically.

 Over the last twelve years, a number of studies have been conducted.
 All of them are focused on the benefits of nutrient-enriched foods in a students’ diet.
 And the received results show that an improved diet has a positive effect on schoolers’ performance and learning activity.
 Even though scientists are still conducting research in this field to explicitly prove the close correlation between a healthy diet and schoolers’ learning progress, the existing evidence indicates that with healthy foods students get higher scores, have fewer absences, and are more well-behaved.